2010 Alabama elections: State Senate

 All 35 seats of the Alabama Senate were up for election in 2010.

 Prior to the election the Democrats held a 20–14 edge; after the election the GOP captured control 22–12 (one seat vacant).

 State House of Representatives

 All 105 seats in the Alabama House of Representatives were up for election in 2010.

 Prior to the election the Democrats had a 60–44 edge; after the election the GOP took control 62–42 (one seat vacant).

-Judicial positions
+State judiciary

-Multiple judicial positions will be up for election in 2010.
+Five judicial positions were up for election in 2010, of which four were contested.